Full Course Description

 - Creating Agreement over Accepted Behaviors

-- Explore how to coach clients on negotiating flexible monogamy arrangements as well as how to renegotiate a new one after infidelity
+- Demonstrate how to coach clients on negotiating flexible monogamy arrangements as well as how to renegotiate a new one after infidelity

-- Explore why open marriages work for some and fail for others—and how to identify the early problem signs and help couples recover when the arrangement isn’t working
+- Analyze why open marriages work for some and fail for others—and how to identify the early problem signs and help couples recover when the arrangement isn’t working